Emerge/level-subkey/README.md

 ## todo

++ Inherited Subkey Object to be extended.
+  + parent property
+  * separate private field and attributes
 + index the integer and json object key on some subkey.
   * mechanism:1
     + customize precodec in subkey()'s options